ankitacoder3/Telecom-Churn-Prediction-System-CHURNLYTICAL/README.md

   * Exploratory Data Analysis (EDA)
   * Model Building

-### Project Structure
+* <b> Project Structure</b>

     The project is structured as follows:

     - `churnlytical.py`: This is the main application file where Streamlit code is implemented to run the application.
     - `Telco_churn_Analysis_EDA.ipynb`: This Jupyter Notebook contains Exploratory Data Analysis (EDA) of the telecom churn dataset.
     - `Telco_churn_Analysis_Model_Building.ipynb`: This Jupyter Notebook contains the code for building and training the churn prediction models.

 <p align="right"><a href="#readme-top">back to top</a></p>
 </br>